petrpavlik/PPEnterpriseBuildService/README.md

 PPEnterpriseBuildService
 ========================

-Simple class that detects newer available versions of an enterprise-distributted app by scanning it's plist file.
+Simple class that detects newer available versions of an enterprise-distributed app by scanning it's plist file.

 ##How it Works